xplshn/bigdl/README.md

  4. `--fancy "Text, but without the --newline, for some reason."`
  5. `--truncate "This will truncate text when it overflows the terminal's size. --new-line is assumed."` `--silent` will work the same as `run`'s `--silent` option
+##### `Update` arguments:
+Update can receive an optional list of specific binaries to update OR no arguments at all.
+When `update` receives no arguments it updates everything that is both found in the repos and in your `$INSTALL_DIR`.
 ###### NOTE: I may remove this at some point and instead make the `install`/`add` functionality be able to install multiple binaries at the same time.
 ##### Arguments of `info`
 When `info` is called with no arguments, it displays binaries which are part of the `list` and are also found on your `$INSTALL_DIR`.
 If `info` is called with a binary's name as argument, `info` will display as much information of it as is available.
 The "Size", "SHA256", "B3SUM" fields may not match your local installation.